-- Critical Assumptions - ADF Armoured vehicles have overmatch against most NTMEF armoured vehicles - Armoured vehicles restricted to roads without significant engineering effort - Full SOFA and cooperation with Belesia to allow staging of Coalition Forces (CF) from Belesian territory - TG667.2 will have operational control of Belesian Forces within PANAY - TG667.2 will not be permitted to kinetically target the San Rafael mine complex - NTMEF will anticipate and oppose landing - Air superiority achieved for certain periods over PANAY by coalition forces
+- Critical Assumptions - ADF Armoured vehicles have overmatch against most SFMEF armoured vehicles - Armoured vehicles restricted to roads without significant engineering effort - Full SOFA and cooperation with Belesia to allow staging of Coalition Forces (CF) from Belesian territory - TG667.2 will have operational control of Belesian Forces within PANAY - TG667.2 will not be permitted to kinetically target the San Rafael mine complex - SFMEF will anticipate and oppose landing - Air superiority achieved for certain periods over PANAY by coalition forces

-- North Torbian Marine Expeditionary Force (NTMEF) elements have lodged in Panay and Palawan - NTMEF 4th MAR Bde lodged in El Nido and refurbished WW2 port and airfield being used as a staging base for movement into Panay - NTMEF 3rd MAR Bde in Panay have secured the city of Roxas City and San Rafael Mine complex - Pro-NT insurgents (Visayan Peoples Front VPF) have aided NT in securing strategic locations in Panay - Surface and sub-surface sea elements are operating in the Sulu and Sth China Sea - 1x Type 052D Luyang III (DDG) - 2x Type 052C Luyang II (DDG) - 1x Type 051G Luda (DDG) - 2x Type 054A Jiangkai II (FFH) - 1x Type 053H3 Jiangwei II (FFH) - 2x Type 053 Jianghu V (FFG) - 3x Type 039 Song (SSK) - Combat air elements operating out of El Nido Airfield (12x SU-30MKK, 12x J-11B) and Roxas Airport (12x SU-30MKK, 12x J-11B, 12x Z-9, and 6x Z-19) - Total Exclusion Zone (TEZ also referred to as ADIZ/MEZ) declared over occupied islands and connecting sea/air lanes - Strategic Goals - Seek political solution to establish Panay 'independence' (annexation) under NT sponsorship - Seek to maintain destabilised region to set the conditions for annexation of Panay - Control of 'rare earth metals' supply in region - Tactical Goals - NTMEF will likely secure positions within Panay and Palawan and may reinforce presence in region - Secure sea/air lines of communications/supply between Roxas City-El Nido-North Torbia - Maintain and defend TEZ over occupied territories and sea/air lanes - No intent to escalate conflict beyond occupied islands
+- Southern Fleet Marine Expeditionary Force (SFMEF) elements have lodged in Panay and Mischief Reef (Spratly Islands) - SFMEF 4th MAR Bde lodged on Mischief Reef with port and airfield being used as a staging base for movement into Panay - SFMEF 1st MAR Bde in Panay have secured the city of Roxas and San Rafael Mine complex - Pro-OV insurgents (Visayan Peoples Front VPF) have aided OV in securing strategic locations in Panay - Surface and sub-surface sea elements are operating in the Sulu and Sth China Sea - 1x Type 052D Luyang III (DDG) - 2x Type 052C Luyang II (DDG) - 1x Type 051G Luda (DDG) - 2x Type 054A Jiankai II (FFG) - 1x Type 053H3 Jiangwei II (FFH) - 2x Type 053 Jianghu V (FFH) - 3x Type 039 Song (SSK) - Combat air elements operating out of Mischief Reef (12x SU-30MKK, 12x J-11B) and Roxas Airport (12x SU-30MKK, 12x J-11B, 12x Z-9, and 6x Z-19) - Total Exclusion Zone (TEZ) declared over occupied islands and connecting sea/air lanes - Strategic Goals - Seek political solution to establish Panay 'independence' (annexation) under OV sponsorship - Seek to maintain destabilised region to set the conditions for annexation of Panay - Control of 'rare earth metals' supply in region - Tactical Goals - SFMEF will likely secure positions within Panay and may reinforce presence in region - Secure sea/air lines of communications/supply between Roxas/Mischief Reef/Olvana - Maintain and defend TEZ over occupied territories and sea/air lanes - No intent to escalate conflict beyond occupied islands

-- NTMEF Forces in Panay will be dependent on log node on Palawan - Supply lines will have to traverse through international waters in the South China Sea and Sulu Sea - Main Log hub will be in Roxas at least a BN will be used to hold this log node (Port/Airfield) - Alternate Log hub has been identified at Greenvale estimate a Coy strength holding this node - 3 MAR BDE HQ (NTMEF) will be located in Roxas - Affiliate with VPF - 3 MAR BDE likely to use tank BN as reserve to defeat AS lodgement - Reinforced with Company of T-72B/Type 98 tanks - North Torbia is relying on local Panayan support to maintain legitimacy of invasion - North Torbia will foment Panayan dissatisfaction with Belesian Federation and spur independence movement
+- SFMEF Forces in Panay will be dependent on log node on Mischief Reef - Supply lines will have to traverse through international waters in the South China Sea and Sulu Sea - Main Log hub will be in Roxas at least a BN will be used to hold this log node (Port/Airfield) - Alternate Log hub has been identified at Greenvale estimate a Coy strength holding this node - 1 MAR BDE HQ (SFMEF) will be located in Roxas - Affiliate with VPF - 1 MAR BDE likely to use tank BN as reserve to defeat AS lodgement - Reinforced with Company of Type 99 tanks - Olvana is relying on local Panayan support to maintain legitimacy of invasion - Olvana will foment Panayan dissatisfaction with Belesian Federation and spur independence movement

-- Reinforce the ground forces in Panay with an additional NTMEF assets (AD, Cbt Engr, EW, MLRS) - Potential capture of Iloilo - Set conditions for favourable political solution [don't lose!] - Set conditions for the independence of Panay (under North Torbian / Olvanan auspices) from Belesian Federation by exploiting historical ethnic tensions
+- Reinforce the ground forces in Panay with an additional SFMEF assets (AD, Cbt Engr, EW, MLRS) - Potential capture of Iloilo - Set conditions for favourable political solution [don't lose!] - Set conditions for the independence of Panay (under Olvanan auspices) from Belesian Federation by exploiting historical ethnic tensions

-• North Torbia's Strategic CoG is the moral narrative that their occupation of Belesian territory is to protect ethnic Torbians from persecution in Belesia and their ability to control and maintain that narrative
+• Olvana's Strategic CoG is the moral narrative that their occupation of Belesian territory is to protect ethnic Olvanans from persecution in Belesia and their ability to control and maintain that narrative

-- North Torbia's ability to sustain projected power in the region - Ability to control the sea/air lanes - The physical manifestation of this CoG are: - Surface and sub-surface naval capability - Combat aircraft operating out of Palawan and Panay - Logistics node at Palawan
+- Olvana's ability to sustain projected power in the region - Ability to control the sea/air lanes - The physical manifestation of this CoG are: - Surface and sub-surface naval capability - Combat aircraft operating out of Mischief Reef and Panay - Logistics node at Mischief Reef

-3 MAR BDE COG is assessed as their ability to maintain their occupation of Roxas.
+• 1 MAR BDE COG is assessed as their ability to maintain their occupation of Roxas.